robwinston/sandpit-android/README.md

 ### "Switchboard" classes

 * `MainActivity` - presently, this is simply the Launchable stub used to run the `PackageDispatcherActivity`.
+  - Radio buttons to select desired DispatchActivity layout (Button or Table).
+Choices are in a string-array so are configurable.
-A Trace configuration capability is envisioned - when implemented, it could be exposed here.
+  - Similarily, a Trace configuration capability is envisioned - when implemented, it could be exposed here.
 * `PackageDispatcherActivity` - reads the `activity_group_config.xml` file & creates an entry in the "switchboard template" for each package described.
 * `ButtonDispatchActivity` or `TableDispatchActivity` - iteratively used by the `PackageDispatcherActivity`, passing it a different package name for each instance.
   - Interrogates the package, and presents the activities for that package.
 See below for further info on this feature.